 Through research, documentation and visualisation, I create projects that address transdisciplinary issues, through a technoscientific lens, with an aesthetic and political framework.
 My work examines science, nature, spatiotemporality and mobility as these relate to contemporary phenomena, including migration, radiation, surveillance, hyperpresence and genetic mutations.

-In an effort to create the most effective presentations, I refuse to settle into an established medium of expression, and instead, move fluidly between various media, including photography, video, and visualization of quantitative information and programmable media.
-Some of my works appear as museum, gallery or public space installations, and other in screen-based formats, including online works.
+In an effort to create the most effective presentations, I refuse to settle into an established medium of expression, and instead, move between various media, including photography, video and visualization of quantitative information and programmable media.
+Some of my works appear as museum, gallery or public space installations, and others appear in screen-based formats, including online works.

-Both in content and form, my work is in influenced by critical theory, a thought landscape with which I am consistently engaged.
+Both in content and form, my work is influenced by critical theory, a thought landscape with which I am consistently engaged.
 When I began my artistic practice, my work was strongly rooted in post-structuralist perspectives, with a focus on Foucault’s epistemologies, as well as Deleuzian theories as they relate to aesthetics.
-As my work developed, my influences have expanded to the contemporary media theories of Alexander Galloway and Janet Roitman’s anti-crisis.
-My most recent work is grounded in Timothy Morton’s rad- ical concepts, which argue that the very idea of nature will take on a new and expanded definition to include a fuller scope of our environment than it currently does.
+As my work developed, my influences have expanded to include the contemporary media theories of Alexander Galloway, and Donna Haraway’s theories that relate to post-humanism.
+My most recent body of work is grounded in Timothy Morton’s radical concepts, which argue that the very idea of nature will take on a new and expanded definition to include a fuller scope of our environment than it currently does.